danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 Let's explain using some more Marxism: we might assume that there is a real and concrete thing in the world, that once put under pressure by critique, reveals itself to be false, an abstraction.
 The relation between the concrete and abstract in Marx thus is a dialectical movement between states in order to reduce the abstractions and arrive at a reality that represents a rich totality of relations (such as class struggle).
 What Marx refers to as abstract determinations leads towards a reproduction of the concrete by way of critical thinking, which itself is grounded in reality and lived conditions.
 The politics of this (distinct from Hegel’s idealism) is that abstractions are reliant on the concrete, and return to it.
 This should be repeatable.
 His example is the abstraction of exchange value (through abstract labor), as it can only exist in a dialectical relationship with the concrete social relations found in society.[^Manifesto]

 If we apply this to a computational object and its abstraction (the identification of properties and methods), it would only makes sense in terms of its wider relations, and recognition of its conditions of operation (program, the programmer's labor, operating system, etc.), and only then if there is a point to expose these conditions so they can be improved, not least with better abstractions.
 In his way, computational objects allow for a different perspective on lived conditions in this way and how we perceive the world.
-Worldviews can often be unethical, and we only need to think of game-worlds to see poor examples of racial and gendered abstraction.
+Worldviews can often be unethical, and we only need to think of game-worlds to see poor examples of racial and gendered abstraction, and what properties and methods that these characters are being defined.
 Therein lies part of the motivation for this chapter, to make better object abstractions and ones with a clearer sense of purpose.

 <div class="section exercise" markdown="true">
 ## MiniX: Games with objects